 The Bank adopts best practices in Risk Management.
 The Bank assesses and identifies operational risks inherent in all the material products, processes and systems under different Business Lines on an ongoing basis.
-All new products, activities and systems are being first routed through the New Product Group and then through Committee on Operational Risk Management (CORM).
-All policies are approved by the Board only after clearance by the Risk Management Committee of the Board (R Com).
+All new products, activities and systems are being first routed through the New Product Group Committee and then through Committee on Operational Risk Management (CORM).
+All policies related to Risk Management are approved by the Board only after clearance by the Risk Management Committee of the Board (R Com).
 The Chief Risk Officer implements the directives of R.Com and overseas day-to-day Operational Risk Management functions.

 Risk Management function works in close coordination with the committee of Business Operational Risk Managers (BORM) and Operational Risk Management Specialists (ORMS).
-The committee of BORM and ORMS assists the Operational Risk Management Division in undertaking the Risk and Control Self-Assessments (RCSA), reporting Losses and Key Risk Indicators (KRIs) on a periodical basis.
+The committee of BORM and ORMS assists the Operational Risk Management Division in undertaking the Risk and Control Self-Assessments (RCSA), reporting Operational Risk Losses and tracking Key Risk Indicators (KRIs) on a periodical basis.